 Some young men who were in the vicinity rushed to the aid of McFadden, and it was found that only one shot had grazed his neck.
 He was carried to a nearby chemist shop, while a messenger was sent for a doctor.
 His injuries were not serious, and he recovered.

 Nellie ran away, and some time afterwards a shot was heard behind Auburn’s Bradford’s Hotel, where she was later found lying in a pool of blood, with a bullet wound to the head.

 The shootings were the result of an argument over McFadden reportedly braking off their engagement.

-Police later discovered the strange twist to the tragic tale.
-Although both their deaths were unrelated, they had both been barmaids at the same two pubs in Orange, in central west NSW, a few years before taking their lives.
+Police later discovered a strange twist to the tragic tale.
+Although both their deaths were unrelated, they had both been barmaids at the same two pubs in Orange, in central west NSW, a few years before taking their own lives.

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.